-The student’s grade will be determined by the Total Points, (see below to learn how to calculate), and when all service hours forms were turned-in to student’s Religion teacher.
+- The student’s grade will be determined by the Total Points, (see below to learn how to calculate), and when all service hours forms are turned-in to student’s Religion teacher.
 Specifically, grades will be determined as follows:

-If a student turns in ALL 15 service hours by the March deadline, and earns 1500 or greater Total Points, the student will receive an “A,” a 100 in the teacher’s grade book.
+- If a student turns in ALL 15 service hours by the March deadline, and earns 1500 or greater Total Points, the student will receive the highest “A,” in the teacher’s grade book.

-If a student turns in ALL 15 service hours by the March deadline, and earns between 1125 and 1499 Total Points, the student will receive a “B,” a 93 in the teacher’s grade book.
+- If a student turns in ALL 15 service hours by the March deadline, and earns between 1125 and 1499 Total Points, the student will receive the highest “B,” in the teacher’s grade book.

 Total Points - Calculation used in Grade Determination:

 The Total Points used to determine a student’s grade will be calculated on the Service Hours Log Form, verified by the student’s Religion teacher, and checked by the Campus Ministry Service Hour Coordinator.

 NOTE: PLEASE USE A PENCIL WHEN COMPLETING THE SERVICE HOURS LOG FORM.

 On the Service Hours Log Form there are 5 columns, and multiple rows.